 "Nothing to worry about," he said.
 "If they come too close, we can scare them away."
-He glanced back at the TV screen and saw that Percy was now getting very restive.

-"Let go your bomb," he told Don, "and keep your fingers crossed."
+He glanced back at the TV screen "Let go your bomb," he told Don, "and keep your fingers crossed."

 "I'm not betting on this," Don answered.
 "Anything happen?"